zaiisao/Documentation/en/Audio Broadcast/mediaplayer_ios.md

 </details>

 ### Integrate the MediaPlayer Kit

+Choose either of the following methods to integrate the MediaPlayer Kit into your project.

+**Method 1: Automatically integrate the MediaPlayer Kit with CocoaPods**

+> Only applies for MediaPlayer Kit v1.1.2.

+1. Ensure that you have installed **CocoaPods** before the following steps.
+See the installation guide in [Getting Started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started).
+2. In **Terminal**, go to the project path and run the `pod init` command to create a `Podfile` in the project folder.
+3. In **Terminal**, run the `pod update` command to update the local libraries.
+5. Run the `pod install` command to install the MediaPlayer Kit.
+Once you successfully install the Kit, it shows `Pod installation complete!` in Terminal, and you can see an `xcworkspace` file in the project folder.
+6. Open the generated `xcworkspace` file in **Xcode**.

+**Method 2: Manually add the MediaPlayer Kit files**

 1. Go to [Downloads](https://docs.agora.io/en/Agora%20Platform/downloads), download the latest version of the MediaPlayer Kit, and unzip the download package.